AllanOricil/esp32-mfa-authenticator/README.md

 > **WARNING**: file must end with a new line.

-## How to verify if it is working
+## How to verify if TOTP codes are being generated correctly

 1. Go to https://totp.danhersam.com/
 2. Paste/type your encoded base 32 secret in the secret field, and then compare the TOTP code shown with the one you are seeing on the ESP32's screen.

-## Registering Secrets via local network with MQTT
+## Registering Secrets via your local network with MQTT

 To enable saving secrets to ESP32 via a local network, this project uses [MQTT](https://mqtt.org/) as the messaging protocol, [Node-red](https://nodered.org/) as the postman (per say) and [Eclipse Mosquito](https://mosquitto.org/) as the MQTT broker.
-Both services are started using a docker compose, in order to ease the setup.
+Both services can be started using docker compose using a docker-compose.yaml file located in the root of this project, in order to ease the setup.
 So, before continuing, install Docker on your computer following the guide found [here](https://www.docker.com/get-started/).

 After that, run the following script to start both node-red and the mqtt broker:

 ```bash
 ./scripts/start-node-red.sh
 ```

+Open node-red at `http://localhost:1880`, and then load the flow from `./node-red/insert-secret.json`.
+For now you must manually setup the node input with the secret you want to send to your ESP32, but in the future I plan to have a small app and a chrome extension as clients using the local node-red services to ease the process of storing secrets on the board.

 > **WARNING** Make sure to have the following ports free before running `./scripts/start-node-red.sh`: 1880 (node-red), 1883 (eclipse/mosquitto), 9001 (eclipse/mosquito).